josefalanga/blog-thergic/source/en/selfhost/caddy-fail2ban/index.md

 }
 ```

-Just with that, Caddy is already redirecting stuff, and managing SSL certs.
+Just with that, Caddy is already redirecting stuff and managing SSL certs.
 Amazing, right?
 So, now  I'm going to introduce this block for all domains:

 ```bash
 log {